 The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request for a VHT PHY contains a CHANNEL_WIDTH parameter, which identifies the operating channel width and takes one of the values 20 MHz, 40 MHz, 80 MHz, 160 MHz and 80+80 MHz.
-The PHY shall set dot11CurrentChannelWidth to this value.
+The PHY shall set dot11CurrentChannelWidth to the value of this parameter.

-<repeat for dot11CurrentChannelCenterFrequencyIndex0/1>
+The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request for a VHT PHY contains a CENTER_FREQUENCY_SEGMENT_0 parameter, which identifies the center frequency of the channel (or of segment 0 if the CHANNEL_WIDTH parameter indicates 80+80 MHz) and takes a value between 1 and 200.
+The PHY shall set dot11CurrentChannelCenterFrequencyIndex0 to the value of this parameter.

+The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request for a VHT PHY contains a CENTER_FREQUENCY_SEGMENT_1 parameter, which takes the value 0 if the CHANNEL_WIDTH parameter does not indicate 80+80 MHz, and otherwise identifies the center frequency of segment 1 and takes a value between 1 and 200.
+The PHY shall set dot11CurrentChannelCenterFrequencyIndex1 to the value of this parameter.

-In 18.3.8.4.1 change “The OFDM PHY shall use dot11CurrentFrequency to determine the operating frequency.” to “The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request for an OFDM PHY contains an OPERATING_CHANNEL parameter, which identifies the operating channel.” <and change the MIB variable to being written by the PHY> <and add similar wording in the DSSS and HR/DSSS PHYs and the ERP>
+In 18.3.8.4.1 change “The OFDM PHY shall use dot11CurrentFrequency to determine the operating frequency.” to “The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request for an OFDM PHY contains an OPERATING_CHANNEL parameter, which identifies the operating channel.
+The PHY shall set dot11CurrentFrequency to the value of this parameter.” <and add similar wording in the DSSS and HR/DSSS PHYs and the ERP>

+Change 3203.14 as follows:

+dot11CurrentFrequency OBJECT-TYPE

+SYNTAX Unsigned32 (0..200)

+MAX-ACCESS read-only

+STATUS current

+DESCRIPTION

+"This is a controlstatus variable.

+It is written by the SMEPHY.

+Changes take effect as soon as practical in the implementation.

+The number of the current operating frequency channel of the OFDM PHY."

+::= { dot11PhyOFDMEntry 1 }

+Delete the “NOTE—fc in Equation (18-1) is set from dot11CurrentFrequency.” in Table 22-3—Mapping of the VHT PHY parameters for NON_HT operation.

-In 22.2.4.2 Support for NON_HT format when NON_HT_MODULATION is OFDM: <this kind of stuff is needed in Clause 20 too, to cover Clause 16-19 PPDUs>
+In 22.2.4.2 Support for NON_HT format when NON_HT_MODULATION is OFDM change as follows, where $above is the first inequality in 22.2.4.3:

-When the VHT PHY receives a Clause 22 (Very High Throughput (VHT) PHY specification) PHYCONFIG.request(PHYCONFIG_VECTOR) primitive, the VHT PHY shall, for the purposes of OFDM PPDU transmission and reception, behave as if it were a Clause 18 PHY that had received a issue a Clause 18 (Orthogonal frequency division multiplexing (OFDM) PHY specification) PHYCONFIG.request(PHYCONFIG_VECTOR) primitive but with the OPERATING_CHANNEL and CHANNEL_OFFSET parameters discarded from PHYCONFIG_VECTOR.
-In order to transmit a non-HT PPDU, the MAC shall set the CH_BANDWIDTH and CH_OFFSET in the TXVECTOR to achieve the required non-HT PPDU format (see Table 20-2); for 20 MHz bandwidth transmissions in a 40 MHz channel, the CH_OFFSET shall be CH_OFF_20U if $above, or CH_OFF_20L if $below.
-In order to transmit a non-HT non-duplicate PPDU on the primary channel, the MAC shall [why is all this “the MAC shall” stuff buried in a PHY clause anyway?] configure dot11CurrentFrequency to dot11CurrentPrimaryChannel before transmission.
+When the VHT PHY receives a Clause 22 (Very High Throughput (VHT) PHY specification) PHYCONFIG.request(PHYCONFIG_VECTOR) primitive, the VHT PHY shall, for the purposes of OFDM PPDU transmission and reception, behave as if it were a Clause 18 PHY that had received a issue a Clause 18 (Orthogonal frequency division multiplexing (OFDM) PHY specification) PHYCONFIG.request(PHYCONFIG_VECTOR) primitive but with the OPERATING_CHANNEL and CHANNEL_OFFSET, CENTER_FREQUENCY_SEGMENT_0 and CENTER_FREQUENCY_SEGMENT_1 parameters discarded from PHYCONFIG_VECTOR.<paragraph break>

+In order to transmit a non-HT PPDU, the MAC shall set the CH_BANDWIDTH and CH_OFFSET in the TXVECTOR to achieve the required non-HT PPDU format (see Table 20-2); for 20 MHz bandwidth transmissions in a 40 MHz channel, the CH_OFFSET shall be CH_OFF_20U if $above, or CH_OFF_20L otherwise.
+In order to transmit a non-HT PPDU on the primary channel, the MAC shall configure dot11CurrentFrequency to dot11CurrentPrimaryChannel before transmission.
+The quantities $primary and $secondary are defined in 22.3.7.3 (Channel frequencies).

+Add to the start of the following 20.2.4 Support for NON_HT formats:

+In order to transmit a non-HT PPDU, the MAC shall set the CH_BANDWIDTH and CH_OFFSET in the TXVECTOR to achieve the required non-HT PPDU format (see Table 20-2); for 20 MHz bandwidth transmissions in a 40 MHz channel, the CH_OFFSET shall be CH_OFF_20U if the SECONDARY_CHANNEL_OFFSET parameter of the PHYCONFIG_VECTOR was SECONDARY_CHANNEL_ABOVE, or CH_OFF_20L otherwise.

-In 22.2.4.3 Support for HT formats:
+In 22.2.4.3 Support for HT formats change as follows, where $above is the first inequality in 22.2.4.3: